 Car Supplies

 To keep you comfortable during your car ride, there are a few things you should pack along for the ride.
-Many of these ideas are found on my Road Trip Essentials post.
+Many of these ideas are found in my road trip essentials post.
+These are probably common-sense items that most moms will have on hand, but it never hurts to be sure!

 - Kleenex